Stanford Pediatric IBD and Celiac Disease Research Program Postdoctoral Support

 Types of Research

-Research must be primarily related to maternal and child health and focused on pediatric IBD and celiac disease.
+Research must be focused on pediatric IBD and celiac disease and significantly related to maternal and child health.
 Child refers to the expectant mother, oocyte, zygote, embryo, fetus, infant, child and adolescent.
 All areas of research are eligible and not limited to: basic, translational, clinical research, epidemiology/statistics, informatics, health services, or health policy.

 Eligibility: Postdoctoral fellows only